-OVERVIEW: This NFL team funder focuses grantmaking on women, children, and minorities in Arizona.
-Grants are awarded once per year.
+OVERVIEW: Cardinals Charities is a NFL team funder focuses grantmaking on women, children, and minorities in Arizona.

-IP TAKE: Whether or not you’re involved with sports, this is a great funder to know in Arizona.
-Funding areas are pretty broad, which means that a wide variety of human resources nonprofits receive Cardinals funding.
+IP TAKE: Whether or not a nonprofit is involved with sports, this is a great funder to know in Arizona.
+Funding areas are broad, which means that a wide variety of human resources nonprofits receive Cardinals funding.